-Best Ultra-Thin Cases for iPhone 7
+Best Ultra-thin Cases for iPhone 7

 The Ringke cover is designed with a raised bezel to protect the screen of your iPhone 7 if you lay it down flat, while the entire case is certified Military-grade drop-tested despite its slim design.
 The cover is also incredibly thin, adding just 1.3mm to the overall bulk of your iPhone.

-While the Ringke comes in a classic, clear style, it also comes in a few variations of the transparent design, too, including a tinted rose gold crystal color for your rose gold iPhone 7, and a smoke black tint for your black or jet black iPhones 7.
+While the Ringke comes in a classic, clear style, it also comes in a few variations of the transparent design, too, including a tinted rose gold crystal color for your rose gold iPhone 7, and a smoke black tint for your black or jet black iPhones 7 for around $10.

 Peel Super Thin iPhone 7 Case